Unboxed-Software/solana-course/content/program-testing.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

 The three sections of output include the unit tests, the integration test, and the doc tests.
+The doc tests are something that we won't conver in this lesson, but there is additional `Cargo` functionality to execute code examples in any documentation you might have in your code base.
+You can read more about this feature [here](https://doc.rust-lang.org/rust-by-example/testing/doc_testing.html).

 As a side note, if the program you are testing creates a new account at all (i.e. creates a PDA), then the command `cargo test` will not work and the program will fail to complete with an error like the following.